Contact center AI technology can help flatten the curve and deliver better customer service.

 With AI-powered assistive tech in the contact center, agents will need less time to answer more calls.
 The result is an immediate increase in contact center capacity without the onboarding of more agents.
 Below we see the impact it can have in a time of crisis, with agents addressing all the additional incoming calls represented in the orange area.

 Many experts recommend a genuine proactive and frequent engagement with customers.
 During a crisis, the need to reach out and get in touch with customers becomes key to any company.
-AI can assist by intelligently prioritizing outbound contacts while optimizing the number of calls being done to stay below contact center capacity.
+Contact center AI can assist by intelligently prioritizing outbound inquiries while optimizing the number of calls being done to stay below contact center capacity.

 In a time of crisis, if a call peak is foreseeable, contact centers can leverage dialers to proactively call their most valuable accounts or notify customers about future contacts.
 A proactive engagement strategy leads to a more reasonable contact distribution over time, with less stress, fewer missed calls and improved customer satisfaction.